MetaMask/metamask-docs/snaps/reference/permissions.md

 If you specify `allowedOrigins`, you should not specify `dapps` or `snaps`.
 :::

-If you want to grant a website or Snap an automatic connection to your Snap, skipping the need for users to confirm a connection, you can use [`initialConnections`](../how-to/allow-automatic-connections.md).
+If you want to grant a dapp or Snap an automatic connection to your Snap, skipping the need for users to confirm a connection, you can use [`initialConnections`](../how-to/allow-automatic-connections.md).

 ### `endowment:transaction-insight`